octobercms/docs/services-events.md

         }
     }

-Alternatively, plugins can supply a file named **init.php** that you can use to place event registration logic.
+Alternatively, plugins can supply a file named **init.php** in the plugin directory that you can use to place event registration logic.
 For example:

     <?php